 Photo Credit: Erin Fortin Photography

-She lives in Oakland with her husband and young sons.
+She lives in the San Francisco Bay Area with her husband Joel and two young sons, Rio and Luca.

 “If the path before you is clear, you’re probably on someone else’s.”